HiDaN4/DSDeviceKit/README.md

 ## Overview

 A wrapper for UIDevice that provides quick access to all necessary information about current Device.
+Implements the Singleton Pattern

 ## Requirements

 * ARC
-* iOS 8
+* iOS 8 (dynamic framework)

 ## Installation